Nyuwb/devcontainers/README.md

 ## What is this repository ?

-It's a collection of Visual Studio Code Dev Containers I'm using at work or on personal projects.
+It's a collection of Visual Studio Code Dev Containers that I'm using at work or on personal projects.
-Feel free to fork this use them on your side and adapt the content for your need.
+Feel free to fork this repository to use them on your side and adapt the content for your need.

 ## How is the repository organized ?